 7″ High-density polyfoam

-The Nolah Original costs $1,019 in a queen size.
-This price-point is on par with that of the average all-foam mattress.
+The Nolah Original’s price-point is on par with that of the average all-foam mattress.
 With each purchase, Nolah will donate $10 toward wildlife conservation organizations.
 The Limited Edition 10 version of the Nolah Original shares the same price-point.
-The Nolah Original has a lower price-point than the Nolah Signature 12, which is normally sold for $1,569 in a queen size.
+The Nolah Original has a lower price-point than the Nolah Signature 12.

 Beyond its sticker price, you won’t pay anything extra for the mattress.
 Ground shipping is free for all customers, and Nolah issues full refunds and covers shipping costs for all mattress returns.